A man who has witnessed the winger’s talents up close at international level is concerned he isn’t getting enough minutes at Etihad Stadium

 Belmadi claims the winger is frustrated with his current situation in Manchester, and is concerned that a lack of regular minutes could end up affecting his ability to perform at international level.

-The Algerian is confident that Mahrez can turn his situation around, though, as he told DZ Foot: “Mahrez isn’t happy in Manchester because he doesn’t play often, and he’s a fighter who wants to play all the games for his team.
+The Algerian is confident that Mahrez can turn his situation around, though, as he told DZ Foot: “Mahrez is probably not 100 per cent happy because he would like to play more with Manchester City.
+He’s a fighter who wants to play all the games for his team.

-“I can’t ask him to leave his club to play more in another, I’m not his agent, but the most important thing is for him to keep his fitness and to be ready for the next games of the national team.
+“I can’t ask him to leave his club to play more at another, I’m not his agent.
+But, the most important thing is for him to maintain his fitness and to be ready for the national team’s next games.

 “He’s our captain.
 I understand the fear of the fans, but, in my view, he’s got the ability to bounce back once again.
 I trust him.”